Casita Travel Terms and Conditions

 Article 3, paragraph 3

-The scope and nature of the services to be provided by Casita are determined exclusively by the offer made by Casita in writing or electronically and accepted by the Tenant.
+The scope and nature of the services to be provided by Casita on behalf of the Landlord are determined solely by the offer submitted by Casita in writing or electronically and accepted by the Tenant.
 Any changes require the express written consent of Casita.
+Article 3, paragraph 4

 Article 3, paragraph 5